LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/web-forms.md

 [Upload.aspx](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/CSharp/WebForms/WebForms/Upload.aspx)
- and on its code-behind [Upload.aspx.cs](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/CSharp/WebForms/WebForms/Upload.aspx.cs)) is done the control flow is the same as in the sample [CAdES signature with file already on server](#cades), but with the URL parameter `userfile` filled.
+ and on its code-behind [Upload.aspx.cs](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/CSharp/WebForms/WebForms/Upload.aspx.cs)) is done the control flow is the same as in the sample [CAdES signature with file already on server](#cades), but with the URL parameter `cmsfile` filled.

 <a name="cades-cosign" />
 ### CAdES co-signature